wangdicoder/JueJinClient/README.md

 # JueJinClient

-A react-native app simulating JueJin App, which can run at both Android and iOS platforms.
+A react-native app simulating JueJin App, which can run on both Android and iOS platforms.

 **React-Native Version: 0.36**